 The most popular social media for advertising now are Facebook and Instagram.
 They allow you to create targeted posts, stories, and reels to reach your audience.

-You can also promote your brand with the help of influencer marketing and create native ads.
-In such cases, bloggers advertise brands’ products to their followers.
-Businesses pay these people a negotiated amount or a percentage of the sales, or some even accept gifts and goodies in exchange for an advertisement.
+You can also promote your brand with the help of influencer marketing and native ads.
+In this case, bloggers advertise brands’ products to their followers.
+Businesses pay these people a negotiated amount of money or a percentage of the campaign’s profit, or some even accept gifts and goodies in exchange for an advertisement.

-Below there is a display ad on Pinterest.
-It redirects users to the Instagram account of a fashion brand where potential customers can buy clothes.
+For example, here is a Pinterest display ad that redirects users to the Instagram account of a fashion brand where potential customers can buy its products.

 3. Banner ads

 They are also called display ads and web ads.
-This type of advertising is embedded into the publisher’s website usually in the form of a text with an image, but it can also contain a GIF, video, interactive elements.
-Banner ads show up on websites for a limited period of time and lead to the advertiser’s site.
+This type of advertising is embedded into the publisher’s website in the form of an image and text, but it can also contain GIFs, videos, and interactive elements.
+Banner ads show up on websites for a limited period of time and lead to advertisers’ sites.

-Using banner advertising you are not restricted by a user’s preferred social channel.
+You are not restricted by users’ preferred social media when using banner advertising.
 Businesses often use contextual targeting.
-In such cases you specify keywords and find online publications your display ads to place on.
+In this case, you specify certain keywords and find sites to place your display ads on.
 You can also target users based on their interests, geographic location, language, demographics, and certain publication topics.

 There are a few ways to place your ad on a site.
-Ad networks are brokers which buy ad space and then sell it to advertisers.
-Ad exchanges are trading places where display advertisers buy ad inventory from ad networks.
+You can do this with the help of ad networks that allow brokers to buy ad space and then sell it to advertisers.
+Another option is to go for an ad exchange, which is a digital marketplace that enables display advertisers to buy ad inventory from ad networks.

 Banner ad cost is calculated according to the number of impressions and depends on its placement, size, and the audience of the website you are advertising on.
 An advertising campaign typically lasts for at least a month.

-To measure the effectiveness of the ad companies use two important metrics.
-CTR is the percentage of users that click on your ad.
-The efficiency of the ad (click-through ratio) is the number of clicks divided by the number of ad impressions.
+To measure the effectiveness of an ad, companies track their CTR, which is the percentage of users that click on your ad.
+The efficiency of an ad (click-through ratio) is the number of clicks divided by the number of ad impressions.

-There is a banner ad at the bottom of the page on the website.
-When you want to watch the cartoon ‘Moana' on this site you will see an advertisement that offers you to buy tickets to the cinema.
+Take a look at this banner ad at the bottom of the website page.
+When you want to watch ‘Moana’ on this site, you will see an advertisement that offers you to buy tickets to the cinema.

 4. Native ads

-Native ads look like unpaid content on the platform upon which they appear, so users often do not identify them as ads.
+Native ads look like unpaid content, so users often do not identify them as ads.
 This type of advertising shows up on publisher websites as sponsored and recommended content, advertorial articles, and collaborative content.
-Native ads are popular across social media such as Facebook, Twitter, and Instagram.
+Native ads are popular across social media like Facebook, Twitter, and Instagram.

-According to the study carried out by IPG Media Lab & Sharethrough, such ads have more chances to become viral on social networks than display ones.
-Statistics state that consumers look through native ads 53% more frequently than display ads and 32% of people are ready to share such information.
+According to the study carried out by IPG Media Lab & Sharethrough, native ads have more chances to become viral on social networks than display ones.
+Consumers look through native ads 53% more frequently than display ads, and 32% of people are ready to share such information.

-There is an example of native ads on Instagram.
-Here we can see that the blogger promotes a clothes shop that sent her a shirt and a sweater.
-This photo looks natural and people understand that this is an ad only from the post in the description.
+Have a look at this Instagram native ad example below.
+Here we can see that the blogger promotes a clothing shop that sent her a shirt and sweater.
+This photo looks natural, and people understand that this is an ad only from the caption.

 5. OOH and DOOH

-Out-of-home (OOH) and digital out-of-home (DOOH) advertising allows brands to reach people in public spaces.
+Out-of-home (OOH) and digital out-of-home (DOOH) advertising allows brands to reach out to people in public spaces.

 - OOH has no digital involvement.
 These are traditional ads, such as billboards, posters, bus shelters, benches, etc.

-- DOOH is a digitalized variant of OHH.
-Examples are in-store kiosks, digital billboards, display screens, etc. These ads are no longer a printed banner but a neon board with interactive screens.
+- DOOH is a digitalized version of OHH, for example, in-store kiosks, digital billboards, display screens, etc. These ads are not printed banners but neon boards with interactive screens.

-Using DOOH is becoming more and more popular today.
-This type of advertising is easier to use and more effective than OOH because it is more interactive.
+DOOH ads are becoming more and more popular today.
+This type of advertising is easier to implement and more effective than OOH because it is more interactive.
 According to eMarketer, DOOH ad spending is expected to increase from $2.72 billion in 2020 to $3.84 billion in 2023.

-Below there is an example of an OOH advert.
-This is a bright billboard that attracts attention.
-Some people may see it a few times a day, so they will remember a promoted brand for sure.
+You can see an OOH ad example below.
+This is a bright billboard that immediately attracts attention.
+Some people may see it a few times a day, so they will definitely remember this brand.

 Now you know how paid media channels work and are aware of their advantages.
-Let’s proceed to the next section and discover how to combine them to create a paid media strategy.
+Let’s proceed to the next section to discover how to combine them to create a paid media strategy.